 Ashley also focused on fashion theory work, focusing on second-hand and sustainable fashion, gentrification, and her own experiences with fashion, with her dissertation recognised by her university.

 She also runs a second-hand fashion blog on Instagram which has allowed her to work with brands and charities such as The British Heart Foundation.
-She has spoke at multiple conferences about this topic alongside writing sustainable fashion articles for magazines such as Our Culture
+She has spoken at multiple conferences about this topic alongside writing sustainable fashion articles for magazines such as Our Culture .

 In September 2021 she won the Cockpit Arts/ The Worshipful Company of Clothworkers Award 2021, which granted her a studio space in Cockpit Arts business incubator where she is currently based.